juandarr/juandarr.github.io/projects/project-eolicgen.md

   - Eolic energy
   - Mechanical design
   - Turbine
-summary: I designed and built an eolic energy generator.
-Faraday induction is used here to transform kinetic of a rotor energy into electric energy.
-The convertion process starts when wind power pushes an arrangement of 2 propellers whose inclination can be change by means of a gear mechanism.
-The propellers transform this eolic energy in mechanical rotation for a straigh axis where a set of 4 magnets are attached.
-Relative motion between the set of magnets and two coils generates electricity.
+summary:  The eolic energy generator is based on the Faraday induction principle and includes a customized circuit board to receive and transform the AC energy coming from the induction sources to DC energy.
 ---

 <div class="ui small rounded images">